How to lodge for transfer duty

 Brisbane Qld 4001

-If you give us your email address or mobile number, we send you a notification confirming receipt of your documents.
+If you give us your email address, we send you a notification confirming receipt of your documents.

 Step 2: Assessment

-We calculate your transfer duty liability and post an assessment notice to you.
+We calculate your transfer duty liability and send you an assessment notice (by email or post).
 This tells you how much to pay.

 If you’re borrowing money to purchase your property, your lender may require a stamped transfer document at or before settlement.